-- Select the "Allow" radio button (1) to begin setting up a list of computers allowed to connect to the wireless network. - Next, in the "MAC Address" field that is blank (3), type in the MAC address of the wireless computer you want to be able to access the wireless network, then click "<<Add" (4). - Continue to do this until all of the computers you want to add have been entered. - 4.
-Click "Apply Changes" (5) to finish.
+- 1. Select the "Allow" radio button (1) to begin setting up a list of computers allowed to connect to the wireless network. - 2.
+Next, in the "MAC Address" field that is blank (3), type in the MAC address of the wireless computer to which you want to give access to the wireless network. - 3.
+Continue to do this until all of the computers you want to add have been entered. - 4.
+Click "Apply Changes" (4) to finish.